Prairie Flower joins other Iowa casinos, will close at least through April 7

 The Prairie Flower had closed on short notice March 17 after an announcement by Gov. Kim Reynolds closing state-run casinos across Iowa, along with restaurants, bars and other facilities, through March 31.

 Last Thursday, she extended those closures through April 7.
-It applies to Ameristar Council Bluffs as well as Harrah's and Horseshoe casinos.
+The order applies to Ameristar Council Bluffs as well as Harrah’s and Horseshoe casinos.

 Millard West teacher Mikala Hansen's dog Opie would rather she play fetch than teach her freshman biology class.
 Hansen hopes that her dogs don't distract the students when they put themselves in the camera's view.